 High Capacity Metro Trains Project

 The $2.3 billion High Capacity Metro Trains Project is putting 65 bigger, better trains into service on Melbourne's busiest rail line.
-Suppliers across Victoria are among those beginning major manufacturing from 2018, with the first train ready for passengers on the Cranbourne and Pakenham lines from mid-2019 and the 65th train delivered in 2023.
+Suppliers across Victoria are involved in manufacturing, with the first train ready for passengers on the Cranbourne and Pakenham lines from mid-2019 and the 65th train delivered in 2023.
 The project is resulting in 1,100 local jobs.